armbian/documentation/docs/User-Guide_Getting-Started.md

 **Update process can take hours in case of using cheap SD card and/or under heavy load.**

-If kernels was upgraded during this process, you will be prompted to reboot at next login.
+If the kernel was upgraded during this process you will be prompted to reboot at next login.

 # How to adjust hardware features?